Step 1 - Add the Amazon Repricer to your subscription

 Step 4 - Check the results

 When configuring the Reprice rules, you can check how a rule affects individual items.
 To do this, go to the desired Reprice rule, click on 'Save rule' and then on 'Selected items' on the right-hand side.
 You will see a list of all the items impacted by this rule.
-When you click on a single item, you will see the item overview including the Prices on Amazon, the Repricer settings, and the 'Do not compete with' settings (in case you opted to use the 'Competitor targeting' strategy) for that product:
+When you click on a single item, you will see the item overview including the Competitors, the Repricer settings, the 'Do not compete with' settings (in case you opted to use the 'Competitor targeting' strategy) for that product and the event history:

-- The Prices on Amazon tab shows a list of prices of the different sellers on Amazon (including you) and whether you compete with the seller in question or not.
+- The Competitors tab shows a list of prices of the different sellers on Amazon (including you) and whether you compete with the seller in question or not.

 - The Reprice settings show how the Reprice rule configures the parameters for this specific product: the minimum and maximum price, the strategy and the price difference for undercut.